Group members

 Virag Voros

 Virag spent her Erasmus scholarship in the group at Manchester in 2018 and visited KAUST in 2019.
 His research focused on modelling of hybrid processes for nanofiltration-enabled waste utilization.
-LinkedIn profile.
+She has co-authors an article Process Intensification via Continuous and Simultaneous Isolation of Antioxidants: An Upcycling Approach for Olive Leaf Waste, ACS Sustainable Chemistry & Engineering, 2019, 7, 18444, which was featured on the front cover of the journal.

 Fan Fei